eshaank1/chat/chatroom.md

 }
 // Add an event listener to the chat box for detecting manual scrolling chatBox.addEventListener('scroll', () => {
+    // Calculate the maximum scroll position that is considered "at the bottom" const maxScrollAtBottom = chatBox.scrollHeight - chatBox.clientHeight;
-    // Check if the user is at the bottom of the chat box shouldScrollToBottom = chatBox.scrollTop + chatBox.clientHeight === chatBox.scrollHeight;
+    // Check if the user is at the bottom of the chat box or near it shouldScrollToBottom = chatBox.scrollTop >= maxScrollAtBottom;
 });
 // Function to periodically retrieve and display chat messages function displayChat() {